Invest in Glafabra

 Development Status

 We have already made good progress on securing a clinical site.
-We have signed an LOI with the University of Utah to partner on two services
+We have signed an LOI with the University of Utah to partner on two services:

 1. cGMP Manufacturer.
-The Cell Therapy and Regenerative Medicine (CellReGen) program at the University is planning to be our manufacturing partner in the production of modified patient cells to be used in our cell therapy.
+The Cell Therapy and Regenerative Medicine (CellReGen) program at the University is planning to be our manufacturing partner in the production of modified patient cells to be used in our Live-cel therapy.

 Patient Voice